baldurbjarnason/this-is-not-a-book/Ambience/What_can_distract.md

 directing the reader’s attention to things, explaining them and focusing them exactly where you want them to be, but it’s like being inside an Occulus Rift - suffocating, with an absence of peripheral vision, and no awareness of the real stuff around you.
-And if you want to write VR, then write VR.
+If you want to write VR, then write VR.

 The value in digital’s relationship to reality is that it